gpauljones/GTest1/README.md

 # GTest1
-A Github testing exercise - collaboration between P &amp; M Putting initial information in the Readme for the joint P & M collaboration exercise
+A Github testing exercise - collaboration between P and M Putting initial information in the Readme for the joint P and M collaboration exercise